crisostomi/hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Sapienza, University of Rome
+- name: Sapienza University of Rome
   url: https://www.uniroma1.it/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests revolve around artificial intelligence, in particular causality, meta-learning and geometric deep learning, especially when graphs are involved.
+bio: My research interests revolve around artificial intelligence, in particular model merging and representational alignment.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Model Merging
   - Graph Representation Learning
   - Multi-Modality
   - Few-Shot Learning